Sikorsky S-61

 The commercial version of the Sea King was developed during the late 1950s.
 Two versions, the land-based S-61L and the amphibious S-61N, were created.
-The S-61L had an enlarged cabin and dispensed with some of the amphibious features, such as its float stabilizers, for greater payload capacity.
-It was considered attractive to utility operators, while the amphibious S-61N appealed to off-shore operators.
-The first models were delivered to customers during September 1961.
-By the turn of the century, they had become two of the most widely used airliner and oil rig support helicopters built.
+The S-61L had an enlarged cabin and dispensed with some amphibious features, such as its float stabilizers, for greater payload capacity.
+It was considered attractive to utility operators, while the amphibious S-61N appealed to offshore operators.
+The first models were delivered to customers in September 1961.
+By the turn of the century, they had become two of the most widely used airliners and oil rig support helicopters built.

 Airliners were a key customer for the S-61L.
 Los Angeles Airways, New York Airways, and Chicago Helicopter Airways were among the first operators.
 However, operations in this sector proved troublesome, with profits elusive and service often subject to noise complaints and accidents.
-S-61s also saw service in the search and rescue (SAR) sector in various countries.
-Third-party companies have often converted individual airframes by shortening the fuselage to bolster its lift capacity.
+S-61s also saw service in various search and rescue (SAR) sectors.
+Third-party companies have often converted individual airframes by shortening the fuselage to bolster their lift capacity.
 Governmental organizations have procured the S-61: the United States Department of State was a prominent operator of the type into the twenty-first century.

 Design and development

 Background

-In September 1957, Sikorsky was awarded a United States Navy development contract for an amphibious anti-submarine warfare (ASW) helicopter capable of both detecting and attacking submarines.
+In September 1957, Sikorsky was awarded a United States Navy development contract for an amphibious anti-submarine warfare (ASW) helicopter capable of detecting and attacking submarines.
 On 11 March 1959, the XHSS-2 Sea King prototype made its maiden flight.
 Production deliveries of the HSS-2 (later designated SH-3A) commenced during September 1961.
-The initial production aircraft being powered by a pair of General Electric T58-GE-8B turboshaft engines, capable of providing up to 930 kW.
+The initial production aircraft was powered by a pair of General Electric T58-GE-8B turboshaft engines, each capable of providing up to 930 kW.

-Sikorsky quickly decided to pursue development of a dedicated commercial model of the Sea King.
-In fact, two prime models were produced: the land-based S-61L and the amphibious S-61N.
+Sikorsky quickly decided to pursue the development of a dedicated commercial model of the Sea King.
+Two prime models were produced: the land-based S-61L and the amphibious S-61N.
 On 2 November 1961, the S-61L conducted its maiden flight; it was 4 ft 3 in longer than the HSS-2 to facilitate the carriage of a substantial payload of freight or passengers.
 Initial production S-61Ls were powered by two 1350 shp GE CT58-110 turboshafts, the civil version of the T58.
-The S-61L features a modified landing gear that eliminated the float stabilisers.
+The S-61L features a modified landing gear that eliminates the float stabilisers.

 On 7 August 1962, the S-61N performed its first flight.
 Being otherwise identical to the S-61L, this version is optimized for overwater operations, particularly oil rig support, by retaining the SH-3's floats.
 Both the S-61L and S-61N were subsequently updated to the Mk II standard, which was outfitted with more powerful CT58-140 engines that provided superior performance in hot and high conditions, along with incorporating measures to dampen vibration and various other refinements.